ConductionNL/docudesk/website/docs/api/document-processing.md

 ### Anonymization

 Anonymization allows you to remove or mask personal data in documents.
-DocuDesk supports:
+DocuDesk uses Microsoft Presidio for powerful entity recognition and anonymization:

-- Named entity recognition to identify personal data
+- Named entity recognition to identify personal data (PERSON, LOCATION, etc.)
-- Redaction of personal data
+- Redaction of personal data with customizable replacement text
-- Pseudonymization of personal data
+- Confidence scoring for detected entities
-- Verification of anonymization results
+- Secure key generation for potential de-anonymization
-- De-anonymization with secure keys
+- Comprehensive tracking of all anonymization operations

 The results of anonymization operations are stored in the [Anonymization Log](./anonymization-logs.md) object, which includes: